migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-04 Thu (1.0h): Fourth of July.
+Further continued looking into integrating gmx repos (keeper, gmx-stats) to reflect on interface.

 2024-07-03 Wed: Looking into how to integrate price keeper to contracts and price feed configuration.
 Also working on deploying gmx-stats.

 2024-07-02 Tue: Deployed production build of gmx-interface (first to cloudflare but isn't compatible with 1.country so moved to netlify.)
 Worked on updating the interface to integrate keepers API for price feed.